beaconcrm/beacon-weather-app/README.md

 ## Task

-Your task today (if you choose to accept it) is to build a "weather card" to show what the weather is like where a contact lives.
+Your task today is to build a "weather card" to show what the weather is like where a contact lives.
 On the right hand side, we've started building it already.
 Currently, all it does is show a loading spinner.

 __We'd like you to finish it off.__ You will need to:

 1. Look up the weather at the contact's postcode using external APIs (more below)
 2. Store the data in Redux (in the `weather.js` reducer)
 3. Build a great-looking component (with an icon and message) that tells the user what the weather is like where this contact lives

-Additionally, we'd like to re-check the weather when the postcode changes.
+4. The weather should re-check when the postcode changes.

 ### Utility functions

-We've built a couple of utility functions that will be useful for you:
+We've built a few utility functions that will be useful for you:

 * `getPostcodeInfo(postcode)` - retrieves information about a valid UK postcode (includes coordinates)
 * `isValidPostcode(postcode)` - returns `true`/`false` to indicate whether a postcode is valid or not